 Students are not to drive vehicles around the parking and drive area or on the grass.
 Students should follow the regular traffic flow patterns.
 Cars should be parked in the designated student area.
-Any student who does not park in the designated parking areas will receive a Category B referral.
 Vehicles are to be left unoccupied until leaving school.
 They are not places to eat lunch or visit with friends.
 Permission to return to a car during the day can only be given by the office.
 Student drivers are responsible and accountable before / during / and after school hours, when driving to or from school activities / events.